 Advantages of PAN

-Here, are important pros/benefits of using PAN network:
+Here are the important pros/benefits of PAN network:

 - PAN networks are relatively secure and safe

 - It offers only short-range solution up to ten meters

 Here are the cons/drawbacks of using PAN network: